Centre of Concern

 Our Children's Haven

-The Haven which is managed by Rose Anderson and two house mothers currently accommodates 2 children.
-These children will continue to be supported until they complete their education.
+The Haven is managed by Housemother Zanele James with Pinkie Libala providing relief every second weekend.
+This currently accommodates two children who will continue to be supported until they turn 18.